 We think the Kore 93 tested here has the most widespread appeal in the all-mountain category, but Head’s Kore collection includes a number of other widths ranging from 87 all the way up to 117 millimeters (and 85 to 103mm on the women’s side).
 For powder hounds and those who spend a lot of time in the backcountry, the 105, 111, and 117 variations are worth considering.
 And as I mentioned above, swapping to the 99 would also increase float in deeper conditions while retaining good quickness and flickability (for more, see our in-depth Kore 99 review).
 Finally, for resort skiers that live in areas with firmer and icier conditions (like the East Coast of the U.S.), stepping down to the 87-millimeter Kore could be a viable option.

-- Impressive versatility: the latest Kore is light and easy to flick around but still offers ample stiffness and strength for holding a solid edge and navigating mixed snow.
+- Impressive versatility: The Kore is light and easy to flick around but still offers ample stiffness and strength for holding a solid edge and navigating mixed snow.

 - Lightweight build makes it easy to control in just about all conditions and less fatiguing than a heavy and overly stiff design.

 - Moderately short turn radius and nimble feel encourage quick and snappy movement in the bumps.

 - With only 7 centimeters separating available lengths and widths ranging from 87 to 117 millimeters, it’s easy to get an ideal match for your preferred riding style and terrain.

 - Light build translates to less top-speed stability and all-out dampness and grip than a heavier ski.

 - Not a standout in deep conditions (we’d step up to the wider 99 width for more playfulness and float in powder stashes).